Leonard Fulton Ross: Military service

 During the Mexican–American War, Leonard Ross volunteered in the 4th Illinois Volunteer Infantry Regiment, enlisting in June 1846.
-He was promoted from the rank of private to first lieutenant on September 4, 1846, by the commanding officer, Captain Lewis W. Ross, his older brother.
+He was promoted from the rank of private to first lieutenant on September 4, 1846, by the commanding officer, Captain Lewis Winans Ross, his older brother.
 In a letter to his wife, Captain Ross remarked that Leonard "enjoys his honors very well & will make a very good officer.
 He lacks dignaty [sic] which I am imparting to him as fast as possible from the surplus which I had of the article on hand."
 Leonard Ross subsequently played prominent roles in a number of battles, including the Siege of Veracruz and the Battle of Cerro Gordo.
 According to a note on a muster roll signed by Captain Ross and dated April 30, 1847, Lieutenant Ross had sent in his resignation by that date and had already returned home from the war.
 However, it was also noted by Captain Ross that Lieutenant Ross' resignation was not accepted, so he was officially considered absent without leave, although there were apparently no adverse consequences.
 An extensive account of Leonard Ross' service during the Mexican-American War has been provided by the State Historical Society of Iowa.

 At the outbreak of the Civil War, Ross joined the 17th Illinois Regiment, enlisting on May 25, 1861.
 He was elected Colonel and fought in this capacity at the battles of Fredericktown, Fort Henry, and Fort Donelson.
 On the first day of fighting at Fort Donelson, Colonel William Ralls Morrison was wounded and Ross assumed command of the brigade, which he led for the remainder of the battle, participating in Lew Wallace's counterattack against the Confederate breakout attempt.
 Ross was absent from the Battle of Shiloh, having traveled to Lewistown, Illinois, on March 26, 1862, following news of the death of his wife.
 Returning to the war, Ross was promoted to brigadier general of volunteers on April 25, 1862.

-Ross led his brigade during the Siege of Corinth and for a while led the 1st Division of the Army of the Tennessee.
+Ross led his brigade during the siege of Corinth and for a while led the 1st Division of the Army of the Tennessee.
 After a variety of commands on garrison duty, General Ross was placed in command of the 13th Division of the XIII Corps.
 On December 25, 1862, in Holly Springs, Mississippi, Ross was arrested by Brigadier General Charles S. Hamilton for refusal to obey Hamilton's order to report by telegraph to Brigadier General Isaac F. Quinby for orders concerning Quinby's wagon train.
 In a subsequent court-martial, Ross was found guilty and was sentenced to a reprimand from General Ulysses S. Grant.
 General Grant stated that Ross "was deserving of the serious reprimand" but that he "was not wilfully [sic] guilty of conduct so prejudicial to the service, but acted under the impulse of the moment, and the belief that a wrong was being done to him."
 Based on Ross' service record, Grant then relieved him from his arrest and returned him to his command.